 - Catheterization: Patients or caregivers are taught how to insert a small catheter tube in order to empty the bladder at regular intervals.

 What makes Yale Medicine uniquely qualified to treat neurogenic bladders in children?

-Yale Medicine’s multidisciplinary Spina Bifida Program allows for a coordinated, team-based approach to patient care.
+Yale Medicine’s Spina Bifida Program allows for a coordinated, team-based approach to patient care.
 Children seen in this clinic are able to see a variety of specialists—all in the same location and during the same visit.

 “Working together to create an individualized treatment plan can help children with neurogenic bladders achieve independence, which helps them lead happier, healthier lives—free from embarrassing wetting accidents,” says Dr. Arlen.